-Since the introduction of the device the material and the consistency of the product have been stepwise improved.
-Since 2020, objective compression values have been standardized related to the indication (Model 3).
+Since the introduction of the device the material and the consistency of the product have been improved.
+Since 202, objective compression values were adapted according to the to the indication (Model 3).

-The product is for single use only and must not be used by other patients.
+The product is for single use only and must not be used in other patients.

 Application, monitoring and removal